-In 2009, the University of Oregon pioneered a radically simple framework to solve this match-making problem called the Sustainable City Year Program (SCYP), a framework based around a year-long partnership between a university and a city in which existing courses are directed towards that city’s self-identified ‘real-world’ quality of life projects and plans.
-Projects often combine multiple disciplines to address problems from diverse perspectives; a large-scale approach provides a wide range of benefits for all stakeholders.
-The scale of engagement – typically 400+ students across 10+ disciplines and 20+ courses giving 50,000+ hours of effort to 15-25 city-identified vexing issues – expedites the introduction and adoption of innovative thinking into local government, increases a city’s capacity to move priority projects forward, accelerates adoption of new policy and practice, re-charges city staff toward their public sector work, and trains the next generation workforce in effective, applied, multi-disciplinary approaches toward solving local quality of life issues.
+Projects often combine multiple disciplines to address problems from diverse perspectives.
+The scale of engagement – typically 400+ students across 10+ disciplines and 20+ courses giving 50,000+ hours of effort to 15-25 city-identified vexing issues – provides a range of benefits.
+It expedites the adoption of innovative thinking into local government, increases a city’s capacity to move priority projects forward, accelerates adoption of new policy, re-charges city staff toward their public sector work, and trains the next generation workforce in effective, applied, multi-disciplinary approaches toward solving local quality of life issues.

 2011: The Oregon creators begin training other universities and communities how to adopt and adapt the framework through a national conference and through site visits and individual technical assistance.
 Training sessions address methods for utilizing existing courses, engaging students, identifying city challenges, and securing project funding.

 2013: With close to zero university-funded budget, the creators successfully train and launch over 25 other university-community programs across the US, primarily through hosting regional workshops.

 2014: Universities form the “Educational Partnerships for Innovation in Communities” Network (EPIC-N) to help launch new EPIC-N programs and facilitate peer to peer learning for continuous improvement.